The broad-lined type Ic supernova 2020lao experienced an energetic explosion with no central-engine signatures: Discussion

-\textit{Swift}/XRT observations at $\sim$14~days yielded no detection, with a flux limit of $F_X \lesssim 2.9\times10^{-14}$~erg~s$^{-1}$~cm$^{-2}$ ($L_X \lesssim 6\times10^{40}$~erg~s$^{-1}$ at $D=131.8$~Mpc; \citealt{Corsi2023}).
-This is consistent with expectations for ordinary core-collapse SNe \citep{Dwarkadas2025} and orders of magnitude below typical GRB afterglows \citep{Kann2011}.
-Interpreted within the inverse-Compton framework for SE~SNe interacting with a wind \citep[e.g.,][]{Chevalier2006, Margutti2012}, the X-ray non-detection implies a very low external density, consistent with the WR-like environment inferred from the radio limits, and supports the conclusion that SN~2020lao showed no detectable relativistic outflow or central-engine powered emission.
+\textit{Swift} X-Ray Telescope (XRT) observations at $\sim$14~days yielded no detection, with a flux limit of $F_X \lesssim 2.9\times10^{-14}$~erg~s$^{-1}$~cm$^{-2}$ ($L_X \lesssim 6\times10^{40}$~erg~s$^{-1}$ at $D=131.8$~Mpc; \citealt{Corsi2023}).
+This is consistent with expectations for ordinary core-collapse SNe \citep{Dwarkadas2025} and significantly fainter than the afterglows of classical, cosmological GRBs \citep{Kann2011}.
+Interpreted within the inverse-Compton framework for SE SNe interacting with a wind \citep[e.g.,][]{Chevalier2006, Margutti2012}, the X-ray non-detection implies a very low external density, consistent with the WR-like environment inferred from the radio limits, and supports the conclusion that SN~2020lao showed no detectable relativistic outflow or central-engine powered emission associated with canonical events such as SN~1998bw/GRB~980425 and SN~2006aj/XRF~060218.